KANAjetzt/blog/posts/Creating-a-Twitch-extension-mod/index.md

 [Extensions](https://dev.twitch.tv/docs/extensions/#build-your-first-extension)

-I followed the "build your first extension" part of the Twitch docs; they do a decent enough job of explaining the basic setup.
-So, at the end, I had a new Extension in my Development Console Dashboard and was ready to start.
+I followed the "build your first extension" part of the Twitch docs.
+They do a decent enough job of explaining the basic setup.
+So, at the end, I had a new extension in my Development Console Dashboard and was ready to go.

 ### Svelte